Skip to main content

 Renault Symbioze et Espace en circulation

-Full hybrid: Renault’s hybrid technology praised by customers
+Full hybrid E-TECH: Renault’s hybrid technology praised by customers

-The Renault Symbioz and Espace full hybrid E-Tech models were recently tested by 170 journalists from 17 European countries around the Mortefontaine circuit near Paris.
+Renault Symbioz and Espace full hybrid E-Tech models were recently tested by 170 journalists from 17 European countries around the Mortefontaine circuit near Paris.
 These journalists praised the family-friendly features and fuel efficiency of these hybrid SUVs.
+Customers will soon be able to do just that.
+Already on the market, these two models will be available in dealerships in July.

-Renault’s full hybrid E-Tech powertrain is gaining momentum in the family car segment, with the introduction of a new 160 hp version for the Symbioz and an upgraded 200 hp version for the Espace.
+Renault’s full hybrid E-Tech powertrain is gaining momentum in the family car segment, with the introduction of a new 160 ch version for Symbioz and an upgraded 200 ch version for NewEspace and New Austral.

 image